sourcegraph/sourcegraph-public-snapshot/doc/dev/code_reviews.md

 You should get a code review from the person who's approval will give you the most confidence that your change is high quality.
 If you are modifying existing code, you can use `git blame` to identify the previous author and the previous reviewer because they probably will have helpful context.

-If your change touches multiple parts of our codebase (e.g. Go, TypeScript), then you might need to get approval from multiple peers (e.g. a Go reviewers and a TypeScript reviewer).
+If your change touches multiple parts of our codebase (e.g. Go, TypeScript), then you might need to get approval from multiple peers (e.g. a Go reviewer and a TypeScript reviewer).

 GitHub will automatically assign reviewers if there is a matching entry in the [CODEOWNERS](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/.github/CODEOWNERS) file, but that doesn't necessarily mean that you need to wait for an approval from everyone.
 For example, if you are making a change to the search backend then you only need approval from one person on that team, not all of them.